1 Core, 2 Cores, 4 Cores, 8: How Much Difference Does It Make?

-Let's see if the numbers bear that out.
+Let’s see if the numbers really bear that out.

 How Low Can You Go?

-The baseline score of 1000 is based on performance of a Power Mac G5/1.6 GHz with a single CPU.
-Even the least powerful Intel-based Mac ever released, the Core Solo version of the Mac mini, outperformed it with a score of 1472 (just under 1000 points per GHz).
+The baseline score of 1000 is based on performance of a 1.6 GHz single processor Power Mac G5.
+Even the least powerful Intel-based Mac ever released, the Core Solo version of the Early 2006 Mac mini, outperformed it with a score of 1472 (just under 1000 points per GHz).

 There's an 11% difference in clock speed between 1.5 GHz and 1.66 GHz, and we anticipate a 1.5 GHz Core Duo would benchmark at roughly 1960.
 That means the second core on the original Core Duo CPU provides about one-third more power.

 By way of comparison, the G4 Mac mini offered a lot less horsepower.
-The fastest model ran at 1.5 GHz and can achieve a Geekbench score of 862 (or just 575 per GHz).
+The fastest model runs at 1.5 GHz and achieves a Geekbench score of 862 (or just 575 per GHz).
 The Core Solo mini beats that by over 50%.

 Other Core Duo Results